datafold/terraform-aws-datafold/README.md

   * Provisioning existing EBS volumes
   * Updating load balancer target group to point to specific pods in the cluster
   * Rescaling the nodegroup between 1-2 nodes

+**Infrastructure Dependencies**: For a complete list of required infrastructure resources and detailed deployment guidance, see the [Datafold Dedicated Cloud AWS Deployment Documentation](https://docs.datafold.com/datafold-deployment/dedicated-cloud/aws).

 ## Negative scope